Iran names Khamenei's son to succeed him, signaling no letup in war as oil prices surge

 Saudi Arabia lashed out at Iran following a thwarted drone attack on its massive Shaybah oil field, saying Tehran would be the “biggest loser” if it continues to attack Arab states.

-In the UAE, authorities said two people were wounded by shrapnel from the interception of Iranian missiles over the capital, Abu Dhabi.
+In the United Arab Emirates, authorities said two people were wounded by shrapnel from the interception of Iranian missiles over the capital, Abu Dhabi.
+By mid-afternoon, the Emirati Defense Ministry said 15 ballistic missiles and 18 drones were fired on the country on Monday, raising the total 253 missiles and 1,440 drones launched at the UAE since the war began.
+So far in the war, four foreign nationals have been killed in the UAE and 117 wounded, it said.

 Iran also attacked Kuwait, Qatar and Bahrain, where it hit a residential area, wounding 32 people, including several children, according to authorities.
 Another attack appeared to have started a fire at Bahrain's only oil refinery, sending thick plumes of smoke into the air.